How to Create a Mintable SPL Token on Solana

 Important

 Mint authority controls supply.
 Metadata authority controls token metadata.
 Freeze authority controls whether token accounts can be frozen.
-These are different authorities, and confusing them is how people invent expensive mistakes for sport.
+These are separate authorities—review each before launch.

-Option 1: Create a mintable SPL token with no code
+Option 1: Create a Mintable SPL Token with DEXArea

 Basic no-code flow